 The second one we examined was more unusual, with a crescentand-circle design, but it appeared somewhat older, since the wheat was recovering from having been matted.
 Amusingly, the farmer had placed crude signs at the gate, requesting that visitors please use the footpath so as not to damage the crop and announcing huffily: "The Circle-It's a Hoax."
-Located just opposite the ancient man-made mound, Silbury Hill
+Located just opposite the ancient man-made mound, Silbury Hill (figure 10.2), the pictogram was nevertheless pronounced genuine by a group of local dowsers who had preceded us to the site.
+One of them twitched his magical wands for the camera and explained that the swirled patterns were produced by spirits of the earth.
+He observed that the fig-ure was on a "ley line" (a supposed path of mystical energy) that ran from nearby West Kennet Long Barrow through Silbury Hill to another ancient site.

 Figure 10.2.
-John Eastmond (left) and author examine the "hoax" pictogram located opposite the famous manmade mound, Silbury Hill, seen in the background.
+John Eastmond (left) and author examine the "hoax" pictogram located opposite the famous manmade mound, Silbury Hill, seen in the background